1926 Miami hurricane: Preparations

-On September 16, the United States Weather Bureau advised caution to ships tracking in Bahamian waters and the Florida Strait.
+On September 16, the United States Weather Bureau advised caution to ships tracking in Bahamian waters and the Florida Straits.
 The first tropical cyclone warning associated with the storm was a northeast storm warning issued on September 17 for the Florida coast from Jupiter Inlet to Key West, Florida.
 Warnings along the United States Eastern Seaboard eventually stretched as far north as Charleston, South Carolina, upon the storm's first landfall.
 Additional warnings were posted for the United States Gulf Coast on September 19 and covered coastal areas from Apalachicola, Florida, to Burrwood, Louisiana.
 Information on the storm as ascertained by the U.S. Weather Bureau was relayed by various radio and local press services, though the bureau specifically acknowledged the Mobile Register for their efforts in disseminating storm details.

 Impact

-Turks and Caicos and Bahamas
+Turks & Caicos and The Bahamas

 Although no fatalities were reported, the hurricane wrought extensive property damage to Grand Turk Island.
 Rain gauges recorded 10 in of rain during the storm, and high surf left knee-deep sand drifts on the island.
 The ocean covered the land up to 3/4 mi inland, and winds unroofed buildings at the weather station.
 Reportedly, the winds even ripped spines from prickly pear cacti.
 Nearly all lighters at port were lost.
 The storm left 4,000 people homeless on three of the islands in the Turks and Caicos.
 Due to hampered communication, the extent of damage in the Bahamas was initially unclear.
 In the Bahamas, the storm flattened hundreds of structures and killed at least 17 people, mostly on Bimini, where seven people died and the greatest property damage occurred.
 The hurricane also leveled many structures on Andros, including churches and large buildings, and downed trees and other homes on New Providence.
 On parts of Andros, the storm snapped or felled almost all of the coconut palms, and in the Exuma district a large storm surge ruined many crops.
 The storm also destroyed 60% of the homes on the north island of Bimini, left water up to 7 ft deep in some areas, and was widely considered the worst storm on record in Bimini to date.
 Some sources say 25 people died on Bimini, but these may have been indirect deaths, as many people reportedly perished after drinking contaminated well water.